Coloring Easter Eggs Naturally with Red Cabbage

 - pinch baking soda (optional)

-The first step is to make the hard boiled eggs.
+The first thing you need to do is to make the hard boiled eggs.
 Everybody has their own tried-and-true method of doing this so we won’t cover that this time.

-While the eggs were cooking, I prepared the red cabbage by chopping it up and putting it in a large pot with 4 cups of water.
+While the eggs are cooking, prepare the red cabbage by chopping it up and putting it in a large pot with 4 cups of water.

 After 15 minutes, I took it off the stove and let it cool.
-Once it was cool, I strained out all of the cabbage so I was only left with liquid.
+Once the cabbage was cool, I took it all out, leaving only the liquid behind.